-The Report provides information about the average and maximum time a patient may experience waiting for an appointment in a metropolitan public hospital for some specialist outpatient clinics.
-This information will be reported on a quarterly basis from 1 July 2018.
+Specialist outpatient services waiting time information is being reported on a quarterly basis from 1 July 2018.
 Having the likely waiting time available for specialist outpatient services will support patients and their doctors making informed decisions about treatment options.

-The Report includes information about patients waiting for an appointment at the Royal Adelaide Hospital, The Queen Elizabeth Hospital, Lyell McEwin Hospital, Modbury Hospital, Flinders Medical Centre, Noarlunga Hospital and Women’s and Children’s Hospital for the services they provide.
+The Reports include information about patients waiting for an appointment at the Royal Adelaide Hospital, The Queen Elizabeth Hospital, Lyell McEwin Hospital, Modbury Hospital, Flinders Medical Centre, Noarlunga Hospital and Women’s and Children’s Hospital for the services they provide.

 There are multiple clinics that sit under each specialty and each delivers different services.
 An explanation of the types of conditions seen in the Speciality Outpatient Clinics as detailed in the Report are available on the types of conditions seen in Speciality Outpatient Clinics page.

 For more information about the specialist outpatient services provided by SA Health, visit the Outpatient Clinics page.